Linzer Orgeltabulatur

 The Linzer Orgeltabulatur is an emblematic organ tablature of the early baroque era.
-Compiled in Linz, Austria, between 1611 and 1613, it is presently held by the Oberösterreichische Landesmuseum in this same city (catalogue no. 9647, MusHS.
+Compiled in Linz, Austria, between 1611 and 1613, it is presently held by the Oberösterreichische Landesmuseum in Linz (catalogue no. 9647, MusHS.
 3).

-Its music
+Music

-Its remarkable feature is its musical content, which, as opposed to most of the organ books of its time, is not meant to be performed in the church, but rather in a secular, domestic setting.
-Indeed, the names of the pieces refer to folk or court dances pertaining to the national traditions of Germany (Tantz, Danz Beurlin), of France (Brandle, Curanta Francesca), of Italy (Paduana, Pergamasco), and of England (Englischer Aufzug).
-It appears that most of these dances were intended for the regal, a small reed-organ fashionable in homes during the Renaissance and early Baroque, rather than for church organs.
+The music is not meant to be performed in church, but rather in a secular, domestic setting.
+The names of the pieces refer to folk or court dances pertaining to the national traditions of Germany (Tantz, Danz Beurlin), France (Brandle, Curanta Francesca), Italy (Paduana, Pergamasco), and England (Englischer Aufzug).
+Most of these dances were intended for the regal, a small reed-organ fashionable in homes during the Renaissance and early Baroque, rather than for church organs.

 Title list

 The Linzer organ tablature contains 108 titles, 43 of which were transcribed and published in 1998 (see References).
 The titles appearing in the printed edition are the following :